jonathanzong/hypertable-client/README.md

 client.exists_table(ns, name);
 ```

-Among other things, the Thrift API isn't stylistically consistent with Java conventions (camel case instead of underscores, etc.) and in some cases needlessly verbose.
+Among other things, the Thrift API isn't stylistically consistent with Java conventions (camel case instead of underscores, etc.) and in some cases is needlessly verbose.

-Performing operations from a row-oriented perspective makes certain tasks conceptually easier.
+Performing operations from a row-oriented perspective makes tasks conceptually easier.
 The Java client wrapper also provides operations that are either unavailable or annoying in the Thrift API.

 Code Example
 ------------